grafana/grafana/docs/sources/panels-visualizations/configure-thresholds/index.md

 ### Threshold value

 This number is the value that triggers the threshold.
-You also set the color associated with the threshold in this field.
+You can also set the color associated with the threshold in this field.

 The **Base** value represents minus infinity.
 By default, it's set to the color green, which is generally the “good” color.